mdn/content/files/en-us/web/api/webrtc_api/simple_rtcdatachannel_sample/index.md

 let messageInputBox = null;
 let receiveBox = null;

-const localConnection = null;   // RTCPeerConnection for our "local" connection const remoteConnection = null;  // RTCPeerConnection for the "remote"
+let localConnection = null;   // RTCPeerConnection for our "local" connection let remoteConnection = null;  // RTCPeerConnection for the "remote"

 const sendChannel = null;       // RTCDataChannel for the local (sender) const receiveChannel = null;    // RTCDataChannel for the remote (receiver)